Constantin Zamfir: Club career

 In the middle of the 1979–80 season, Zamfir left Steaua to join Divizia B club Progresul București, helping them earn promotion to Divizia A at the end of the season.
 For the following season he went to play in the first league for FCM Galați which was relegated at the end of the season.
 Subsequently, he returned to Progresul for the 1981–82 Divizia A season, but suffered another relegation at the end of it.
-He made his last Divizia A appearance on 9 June 1982 in Progresul's 3–1 home loss to Olt Scornicești, having a total of 157 matches with 30 goals in the competition.
+He made his last Divizia A appearance on 9 June 1982 in Progresul's 3–1 home loss to Olt Scornicești, totaling 157 matches with 30 goals in the competition.
 Zamfir ended his career after playing several years in the Romanian lower leagues for teams such as Metalurgistul Cugir, Dacia Pitești, Chimia Turnu Măgurele, Urbis București, Laromet București, Inter Vaslui and Petrolul Roata de Jos.
 At the latter, he worked as a player-coach.